debralisa/deep-learning-challenge/README.md

 History_loss
 <img width="341" alt="hist_loss_opt1" src="https://github.com/debralisa/deep-learning-challenge/assets/123344011/626abb34-c384-4a97-bfcb-de87b520d7df">

 I did train a 3rd model.
 I was really determined to improve not just on the predicted accuracy but also with the predicted loss.
 453 input parameters were in this final model.
-7,039 parameters were created by a four-layer training model with 15, 9 and 9  neurons in the hidden layers respectively.
+7,039 parameters were created by a four-layer training model with 15, 9 and 9 neurons in the hidden layers respectively and 50 epochs.
 I continued with the "NAME" column in the dataset and binning but this time used keras-tuner to achieve an accuracy of 79% and improved the predicted loss from 56% in the initial model, to 46.5% in the first Optimization model and finally to 43.7%.

 <img width="636" alt="modeltrainopt2" src="https://github.com/debralisa/deep-learning-challenge/assets/123344011/52ec855f-b4da-4429-903d-8f1239d7eb82">

+History_accuracy

+History_loss

-## Conclusion
+## Summary

+As evidenced from the above visualizatios, the adjustments for modifications did indeed optimize the model to higher than 75% accuracy.
+Adjusting the number of epochs did not appear to make a large change in the results.
+However, the hidden layers, neurons per hidden layer, adding the "NAME" column and bins, as well as changing the activation functions made large differences in the optimized models.

+I believe making other modifications to the kerastuner would be a good model to continue on an optimized solution.
+There are many parameters still to consider when performig the model.
+The improvements from my adjustments are a testiment to the viability of this model.